 You must know that MVP is not a product but a learning vehicle which validates the business model.

-Your product should match the user needs and fulfil the void in the market.
+Your product should match the user needs and fulfill the void in the market.
 Do not build a product that nobody wants, and maximise the validated learning.
 Go one step ahead too – gauge the pace of change in the market.
 It’s an important feature for a viable business model.

 Also Read: INSIGHTS THAT WILL TURN YOUR MILLION DOLLAR IDEA FOR A TECH-STARTUP INTO A BILLION DOLLAR IDEA!